 More importantly, you are forgetting about all the other awesome clients that you’re missing because you haven’t optimized your reach.
 Your profile is less complete, less attractive, or less professional than the ones of your fellow entrepreneurs.

 Last but not least, business.
 Your LinkedIn profile is your landing page.
 More clients will see your profile than they will visit your website.
-Your profile needs to make the sale.
+This is especially important to understand how LinkedIn is different for B2B marketing, as the platform is tailored for professional connections and networking.
+Personal branding on LinkedIn is essential; your profile needs to make the sale and enhance your LinkedIn conversions.
 To all the connections you make, people you invite, or people you want to meet, you want to give your best presentation.
-Practice what you preach, that’s what it’s all about.
+To excel in effective networking on LinkedIn, practice what you preach; that’s what it’s all about.
 As a professional, you need to be the best, better than the rest, precise, functional, efficient, effective, and so on… Your profile needs to reflect that.

 Just one example.
-We have analyzed the effect of changing your LinkedIn profile picture, and the differences are stunning: Your acceptance rate of connection requests to new connections is 10 to 20% higher if you have a professional and likable profile picture!
+We have analyzed the effect of changing your LinkedIn profile picture, and the differences are stunning: Your acceptance rate of connection requests to new connections can be 20% higher if you have a professional and likable profile picture!

 Ok, that’s enough, you get the point.
 Here are the 10 easy-to-apply tips on how to Optimize your LinkedIn Profile as a professional: